 3.2.6.7 The Laboratory is not required to measure or report a concentration for Prohibited Substances for a non-threshold analyte in urine/blood Samples.
-The Laboratory shall report the actual Prohibited Substance(s), Metabolite(s) of the Prohibited Substance(s) or Prohibited Method(s), or Marker(s) detected in the urine/blood Sample.
+The Laboratory shall report the actual Prohibited Substance(s), Metabolite(s) of the Prohibited Substance(s) or Prohibited Practice(s), or Marker(s) detected in the urine/blood Sample.

-For Threshold Substances in urine/blood Samples, the Laboratory report shall establish that the Prohibited Substance or its Metabolite(s) or Marker(s) of a Prohibited Method is present at a concentration greater than the threshold concentration (taking into consideration the value of measurement uncertainty for the Sample confirmation only).
+For Threshold Substances in urine/blood Samples, the Laboratory report shall establish that the Prohibited Practice or Threshold Substance is present at a concentration greater than the threshold concentration (taking into consideration the value of the expanded Measurement Uncertainty for the Sample confirmation only).

-3.2.6.8 The Laboratory should qualify the result(s) in the Test Report to indicate whether the sample is has an adverse analytical finding.
+3.2.6.8 The Laboratory should qualify the result(s) in the Test Report to indicate whether the sample is subject to an Adverse Analytical Finding.